Dynamic websites and single-page applications

 • When the DOM changes – Triggers activation of this page each time an element on the page is inserted, removed, or modified.

-If you have a single-page application, you are likely to use the two triggers mentioned above most of the time.
+If you have a single-page application, you are likely to use the two triggers mentioned previously most of the time.
 However, you still have access to the standard page activation triggers.

 When you decide when Optimizely should check for certain conditions on your page, determine whether it should check if any or all conditions are true.